ChrisCraddock/DC-Decorations/README.md

 ## Lifecycle
 This pack was mainly meant to get me brainstorming for an original pack I was working on to integrate with ComputerCraft/ComputerCraftEdu or OpenComputers.
-While I cannot *promise* that I will be regularly updating the pack with more and more DC themed items, I will add documentation of all the objects I used so you can tweek things to your needs.
+While I cannot *promise* that I will be regularly updating the pack with more and more DC themed items, I will add documentation of all the objects I used so you can tweak things to your needs.
 This is meant to be rather lightweight so it can be used with other packs and not be resource intensive.

 ## Getting Started